bei1994/Recurrent-Attention-Model/README.md

 Notes:

 * Action network, LSTM network and glimpse network are trained through classification cross entropy error, not through location network and critic network.
 Thus, you need stopping gradient of location network and critic network when implementing.
-* location network is trained through [Actor-Critic Algorithm Based on Policy Gradient](http://www-anw.cs.umass.edu/~barto/courses/cs687/williams92simple.pdf).
+* Location network is trained through [Actor-Critic Algorithm Based on Policy Gradient](http://www-anw.cs.umass.edu/~barto/courses/cs687/williams92simple.pdf).
 According to policy gradient expression, we can just treat it as a classic classification problem to train location network practically.
 Details can be found [here](https://www.youtube.com/watch?v=y8UPGr36ccI&t=0s&list=PLvSdMJxMoHLtRjW2QFp3mRfzU02TgzrSV&index=3) (Apologies for no english substitles in this video :( ).
+*